zsiller38/Hard-Arduino/README.md

 <img src="lcdwiring.png" alt="lcdwiring" style="width:500px;">

 ### Reflection
+I really enjoyed this project.
+It was the first time I had ever used a LCD display before and it was very cool.
+I did learn a few new thing about LCD's while doing this project.
+I need to remember to use set cursor otherwise none of the stuff you are trying to say will appear.
+I also need to remember to carefully examine were each wire goes, because with the back pack two wires go to anolog pin 4 and 5.
+I mixed this up a couple of times and the LCD did not work.
+Overall I liked this project.
+It was fun to write stuff on the display and the counter was pretty cool.
 ## Photointerupter
 ### Description
 Create a code that will turn on a light when an object is placed in between a photointerupter.
 Also count the number of times the photointerupter has triggered and print that number in the serial monitor.